BlackAsLight/DocScripts/README.md

 ## Update

-On most platforms you can recevie DocScripts' updates automatically but on a few you'll need to manually update.
+On most platforms you can receive DocScripts' updates automatically but on a few you'll need to manually update.
 You're also able to disable updates.
 You can find information about updates [here](https://docscripts.stagintin.com/#updates)

 ## Contributing